Revathylr/Entri-Projects/README.md

 Visualize the geographic distribution of COVID-19 cases across different countries and regions, providing a clear overview of highly affected areas.

 Key Performance Indicators (KPIs):
-Monitor critical KPIs such as Case Fatality Rate (CFR), Recovery Rate, and Active Cases, helping to assess the severity and response to the pandemic.
+Monitor critical KPIs such as Case Fatality Rate, Recovery Rate, and Active Cases, helping to assess the severity and response to the pandemic.